MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-how-to-plan-picks-in-worksheets.md

 > [!NOTE]
 > Picking items that are assembled for a sales order being shipped follows the same steps as for regular warehouse picks for shipments.
 However, the number of pick lines per quantity to ship may be many-to-one because you pick the components, not the assembly item.
 >
 > The warehouse pick lines are created for the value in the **Remaining Quantity** field on the lines of the assembly order that is linked to the sales order line that is being shipped.
 This ensures that all components are picked in one action.
-For more information, see [Selling Stock Items in Assemble-to-Order Flows](assembly-how-to-sell-inventory-items-in-assemble-to-order-flows.md).
+For more information, see [Selling Inventory Items in Assemble-to-Order Flows](assembly-how-to-sell-inventory-items-in-assemble-to-order-flows.md).
 >
 > For information about picking components for assembly orders generally, including situations where the assembly item is not due on a sales shipment, see [Pick for Assembly or Production in Advanced Warehouse Configurations](warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md).